swiftlang/swift-package-manager/README.md

 * The [Swift Forums](https://forums.swift.org/c/development/swiftpm/),
 * Swift's [bug tracker](http://bugs.swift.org)

-When reporting an issue please follow the bug reporting guidelines, they can be found in [Resources.md](./Documentation/Resources.md#reporting-a-good-swiftpm-bug).
+When reporting an issue please follow the bug reporting guidelines, they can be found in [contribution guide](./CONTRIBUTING.md#reporting-issues).

 If you’re not comfortable sharing your question with the list, contact details for the code owners can be found in [CODEOWNERS](CODEOWNERS); however, the mailing list is usually the best place to go for help.